 Rising Readers encourages children to read more while recognizing their reading achievements: When a student has reached the reading goal set by their media specialist and/or teacher, they have the opportunity to choose a new book to take home and keep.

 End-of-Year Top (Rising) Reader Book Awards: At the end of the school year, K is for Kids helps schools recognize their top (rising) readers.
 The students are selected by their media specialists, teachers and/or principals based on reading goals and achievements.
 The book awards are very popular with principals, educators, the proud parents and, particularly, the young honorees themselves!

 BONUS: Children are proud to share their achievements and new books with their family; and are helping to bring literacy home to their mothers and fathers, brothers and sisters.

 ONE BOOK may be read by MANY students over MANY years, creating the best “bang for the book” by maximizing the book-to-reader ratio!

-Friends of the School Library: K is for Kids’ roots first took hold when founder Karen Clawson began “raising” more books for students to read in her children’s elementary school library in 2002.
-Her efforts sparked a grassroots movement when impassioned parents and community members joined in to help.
-Friends of the School Library helps stock school libraries and when funding provides, teachers’ classroom libraries.
+Friends of the School Library: K is for Kids’ roots first took hold when founder Karen Clawson began “raising” more books for students to read in her children’s elementary school library in 2002 (collecting books and the money to buy new books).
+Her efforts sparked a grassroots movement as impassioned parents and community members joined her efforts.
+Friends of the School Library helps boost the inventory of books in school libraries and when funding provides, teachers’ classroom libraries.